degville/snap-docs/docs/how-to-guides/manage-snaps/create-data-snapshots.md

 Exported snapshot #30 into "my-snapshot.zip"
 ```

-The resultant snapshot file is a _zip_ archive that contains two _json_ files to validate the snapshot and a _zip_ archive containing the user, system and configuration data for the specific revision of the snap installed when the snapshot was created (see [Inside a snapshot](#heading--anatomy) for more details).
+The resultant snapshot file is a _zip_ archive that contains two _json_ files to validate the snapshot and a _zip_ archive containing the user, system and configuration data for the specific revision of the snap installed when the snapshot was created.

 To import a previously exported snap shot, use the `snap import-snapshot` command: